Aaron-Bopp/TIM/How to understand climate change.md

 ##### Understand misinformation around climate change

-Climate predictions have usually been accurate, and when they haven't bee it is because there have been outside factors
+Climate predictions have usually been accurate, and when they haven't bee it is because there have been outside

 > [!cite]- [[video_Why have climate change predictions been so WRONG]]
 >